 Should I Have a Custom Saddle Made for My Mule with A Downhill Hip?

 It’s not uncommon for owners to consider having a custom saddle tree created to fit their specific mule to accommodate a downhill hip – after all, a good owner doesn’t want to cause their mule pain, a good owner wants to alleviate all unnecessary pain and discomfort.

-There are two major considerations (and downsides) beyond cost to creating a custom saddle to fit a downhill hip mule.
+There are two major considerations (and downsides) beyond the cost of creating a custom saddle to fit a downhill hip mule.
 First, any saddle created to fit would be a very ugly saddle because the tree would have to be 2 to 2 1/2 inches thick in the front to compensate for the downhill hip.
-Second, like any custom saddle, when that mule is no longer around, your saddle becomes useless to fit any other mule.
+Second, like any custom saddle, when that mule is no longer around, your saddle is useless because it won’t fit any other mule.